domfarolino/algorithms/src/datastructures/BinarySearchTree/README.md

 to delete, whereas with recursion this reference is kept implicitly for us in the form of stack frames.
 This simplifies our logic because we can focus on deleting the current `head` of any arbitrary stack frame and navigate accordingly.

-The recursive `removeHelper` member function behaves very similarly to the aforementioned algorithm though, there is additional logic to navigate the `left` and `right` children properly, as opposed to `next`, and some value copying logic for when we wish to delete a node which has two children.
+The recursive `RemoveHelper` member function behaves very similarly to the aforementioned algorithm though, there is additional logic to navigate the `left` and `right` children properly, as opposed to `next`, and some value copying logic for when we wish to delete a node which has two children.
 Once we perform the copy, we can just call the recursive algorithm on the left subtree to remove the duplicate successor's value (the trivial case).

 <a name="remove-iterative"></a>
-### `void BinarySearchTree<T>::removeIterative(T elem);`
+### `void BinarySearchTree<T>::RemoveIterative(T elem);`

-This method is undocumented, though part of its logic is expressed in <a href="#remove-helper">removeHelper</a>.
+This method is undocumented at the moment, though part of its logic is expressed in
+<a href="#remove-helper">RemoveHelper</a>.
 See the source.

 <a name="clear"></a>
 ### `void BinarySearchTree<T>::clear(T elem);`